coder/coder/docs/about/architecture.md

 The deployment model includes:

-- _Workspace_ built using Coder template with _envbuilder_ enabled to set up the developer environment accordingly to the spec.
+- _Workspace_ built using Coder template with _envbuilder_ enabled to set up the developer environment accordingly to the dev container spec.
 - _Container Registry_ for Docker images used by _envbuilder_, maintained by
   Coder platform engineers or developer productivity engineers.